-Thanks to Harry Potter, we now have more positive connotations of magical folk, but it didn’t always used to be that way.
+Thanks to Harry Potter, we now have more positive connotations of magical folk, but it wasn’t always that way.
 Particularly in the 16th and 17th centuries, witches were seen as a deadly threat to society, which sparked hundreds of years of witch hunts, burnings and more across Europe and America.
 But how do you even spot a witch?
-Well, in ye olden days we had a few ideas about that too.
+Well, in ye olden days we had a few ideas about that, too.

 Superstitions have always followed the direction of ‘left’ – such as the left side of the bed being considered the wrong side to get out of, or passing a drink with your left hand being bad luck.
 Even the Latin word ‘sinistra’, which roughly translates to ‘sinister’ (nothing to do with Professor Sinistra, we hope), originally meant ‘left’, and eventually it became a common misconception that left-handed folk were, indeed, big bad witches.

 It’s hard not to think of a witch without thinking of a pointy hat, a broomstick and, of course, a black cat.
 The cat association takes us back to Celtic mythology, where a fairy known as the Cat Sith took the form of a black feline.
 The fantastical reputation of cats preceded them, and the Pilgrims were big believers that they were bad news, too.

 In the realm of Harry Potter, Hermione had a bit of nasty luck with the creatures as well, after some Polyjuice Potion transformed her into a black cat instead of Millicent Bulstrode.

 Poor black cats.
 We just think they’re just misunderstood.